 Four Blazers earned All-Conference recognition in 2011, led by first-team selection Jamal Austin.
 Teammates Nick Crawford, Dillon Napoleon and Ryan Woolley earned second-team honors, while John Frost was named to the Conference USA All-Tournament Team.
 Napoleon also earned the conference's Newcomer of the Year award, the first Blazer to ever earn the honor.

 Following the conclusion of the 2011 season, both Austin and Woolley were selected in the Major League Baseball Amateur Draft.
 Both players were selected in the 13th round with Austin going to the Seattle Mariners and Woolley being picked by the Detroit Tigers.
-The selections marked the second and third highest draft picks in program history, behind only Chris Hammond was drafted in the sixth round by the Cincinnati Reds in 1986.
-Under the guidance of Shoop, 13 UAB players have gone on to play in the professional ranks, including Turner Lee and Chase Mallard off the 2014 UAB team.
+The selections (at the time) marked the second and third highest draft picks in program history, behind only Chris Hammond was drafted in the sixth round by the Cincinnati Reds in 1986.
+Under the guidance of Shoop, 16 UAB players have gone on to play in the professional ranks, including Turner Lee and Chase Mallard off the 2014 UAB team, and James Naile, Alex Luna and Adam Lau off the 2015 club.

 The 2008 season was also highlighted by the Blazers' academic success.
 UAB earned the Conference USA Sport Academic award for baseball after posting a team GPA of 3.06 for the 2007-08 academic year.
 The team has continued its success in the classroom with 24 players earning a GPA of 3.0 or better in at least one semester last year.
 In 2009, UAB pitcher James Oliver was named the Conference USA Scholar-Athlete of the Year for baseball and in 2012 Keith DePew was named UAB's top senior student-athlete.

-Through eight seasons as the head coach, Shoop has had 144 players named to the Conference USA Commissioner's honor roll for compiling a 3.0 GPA or better, while 34 student-athletes have earned the league's academic medal for totaling a 3.75 GPA or better.
-Shoop's squads have compiled team GPA's of over 3.0 in five of seven seasons.
+Through nine seasons as the head coach, Shoop has had 162 players named to the Conference USA Commissioner's honor roll for compiling a 3.0 GPA or better, while 37 student-athletes have earned the league's academic medal for totaling a 3.75 GPA or better.
+Shoop's squads have compiled team GPA's of over 3.0 in six of eight seasons.

 Shoop was appointed as the head coach of the UAB baseball program on June 12, 2006 by Interim Director of Athletics Richard Margison.